 Cody, Wyoming was not originally planned as a stop on Kate Dunbar’s 2017 epic RV journey, but a change of plans ended up bringing the family to one of their favorite stops of the journey.
-On this episode of Campground of the Week, Kate shares all of the reasons why they enjoyed Cody so very much, and gives us all many days worth of recommendations for activities, food, and drink.
+The Cody KOA was the perfect basecamp for exploring the area’s activities, food, and drink.

 The Cody KOA Holiday is located about a one hour’s drive from the east entrance of Yellowstone National Park and a little over six hours from Jackson, Wyoming.
 The campground is branded as a ‘Holiday’, which means that it provides a great basecamp for exploring the surrounding area, along with family-friendly amenities and activities to enjoy after a long day of sightseeing.

 The campground offers ample RV and tents sites, along with cabin rentals.
 Most of the RV sites are full-hook up and pull thru, and Kate particularly loved site #205, since it was an end cap and offered the family plenty of space to spread out along with a tree and fire ring with grill.
 Listen to the episode to hear her describe the various areas of the campground and which one might be right for your band of traveling RV pirates.

 Cody KOA offered plenty of activities and amenities to keep the Dunbar family happy on this stop of the trip.
 The kids particularly enjoyed the pool, but other highlights include:

 - bike rentals

 Kate also took time to rave about the staff at the Cody KOA, telling us that they were always offering service with a smile and looking to make their guests’ stay the very best one possible.

 Visitor’s also won’t want to miss the FREE daily pancake breakfast or the FREE shuttle to the nightly Cody Wyoming Rodeo!!!